dotnet/csharplang/proposals/final-initializers.md

 ## Alternatives
 [alternatives]: #alternatives

+### Implementation
+[implementation]: #implementation

+Other alternatives include introducing method declarations only when necessitated by final initializer declarations.
+Under such strategies, it is important that the presence of final initializer methods is dynamically discoverable (either through reflection, interface implementation or otherwise), so that even when the runtime type is not statically known, the final initializer can be found and called.
+This can be the case for `with` expressions.

+The latter set of approaches can be vulnerable to binary breaks - if a base class introduces a final initializer, a derived class that is not recompiled may have the wrong semantics and not call the base.

+### Syntax/naming
+[syntax-naming]: #syntax-naming

 - Is the `init` syntax the best choice?
 Should it rather mirror finalizers in some way, with a glyph and an empty parameter list `()`?
 - Is unconditionally calling the base final initializer before the body too inflexible?
 Should there be an explicit base call syntax instead?

+### Inheritance
+[inheritance]: #inheritance

+Alternatively, the user be expected to call the base final initializer explicitly at some point in the execution of their final initializer, rather than emitting the code to call base automatically.

 ## Unresolved questions
 [unresolved]: #unresolved-questions